 Domestic Violence and Sexual Assaults Are Preventable

 Domestic violence and sexual assault are the most underreported crimes.
 The myth that women and children frequently make false accusations discourages reports and encourages professionals to disbelieve victims.
 Abusers and the professionals who help them promote this misinformation.
-As a result only six percent of rapes result in jail time for the rapist.
+As a result, only six percent of rapes result in jail time for the rapist.
 Domestic violence offenders enjoy even better odds.

 We know domestic violence can be prevented because communities that have implemented best practices enjoyed dramatic reductions in domestic violence crime.
-Practices that included strict enforcement of criminal laws, orders of protection and probation rules; a coordinated community response and practices that make it easier for victims to leave were implemented successfully in communities like Quincy, Nashville and San Diego.
+Practices that included strict enforcement of criminal laws, orders of protection, and probation rules; a coordinated community response, and practices that make it easier for victims to leave were implemented successfully in communities like Quincy, Nashville, and San Diego.
 In Quincy, a county that averaged 5-6 DV homicides enjoyed several years in a row with no murders.

-Most domestic violence and sexual assault is committed by someone the victim knows, but society treats these crimes seriously only when the criminal is a stranger.
+Most domestic violence and sexual assault are committed by someone the victim knows, but society treats these crimes seriously only when the criminal is a stranger.
 The experience from successful programs is that these crimes are reduced when the community takes domestic violence and sexual assault seriously.
 Today these horrific crimes that cause so much harm and reduce life expectancy are routinely minimized and disbelieved.

 I am saddened by the sudden reversal in the long march towards longer lives.
-At the same time I am glad this reversal has encouraged a discussion of the causes.
-There is an important policy component in this debate because ultimately the purpose is to make the changes needed to resume increasing our lifespan.
+At the same time, I am glad this reversal has encouraged a discussion of the causes.
+There is an important policy component in this debate because, ultimately, the purpose is to make the changes needed to resume increasing our lifespan.

-Our long tolerance for gendered crimes continues to destroy lives and undermine the quality of lives for survivors.
+Our long tolerance for gendered crimes continues to destroy lives and undermine the quality of life for survivors.
 We should have taken these crimes more seriously long ago.
 This country should have implemented practices to prevent abuse because it is the moral response.
 If the needed changes can only be won because of the impact on health and life expectancy, I will take it.